 Note: It is the customer's responsibility to complete this affidavit.
-If an error is made and caught by the Department of Revenue, the liability is on the customer, not our office.
+If an error is made and is caught by the Department of Revenue, the liability is on the customer, not on our office.

 When am I exempt from paying sales tax?

 There are very specific circumstances in which you may be exempt from paying sales tax on the purchase price of a mobile home:

 When a mobile home is given to you for no consideration in return (i.e., no money exchanges hands).

 When you trade mobile homes with someone else and no additional consideration is exchanged.

 When you inherit a mobile home from someone who is deceased.

 When you purchase the mobile home and the land and it is assessed as "real property" by the property appraiser.